JozCrzBrgn/JozCrzBrgn/README.md

 ### Hi there 👋 I'm Josue.
 Welcome to my GitHub!
-I'm a civil engineering.
+I am a civil engineer with a master's degree in hydraulics. 🌊 🌀 🌎 🎓 🏄

 ## Things that I execute in free time ⚡ -
   - I create videos on youtube about structural analysis. 🎢 🌉
-  - While coding, listening music and developing useful code.⭐️
+  - While coding, listening music and developing useful code.⭐️ 🎶
-  - Just loved to explore new Tech Stacks.💻
+  - Just loved to explore new Tech Stacks.💻 📱
-  - Learning about artificial intelligence, especially genetic algorithms and neural networks is my night job. 🌌 ☄️ 🔭
+  - Learning about artificial intelligence, especially genetic algorithms and neural networks is my night job.  🔍 📖
   - Always Willing to help (**Altruistic**). ✋

 ## If you want to say hi, I'll be happy to meet you more!